 The baldheaded man carved a wry grin into Jason’s face.
 Smiling felt strange.
 The bastard prince hadn’t smiled for two months.
 He studied the city and kingdom he’d left behind two years ago, tasting the salty air on his lips.
 Above it all twinkled the First King’s castle, a mirage on the horizon.

-“—you can control Ansara and Casaan,” Merman Jarrod finished for him.
+“—you can control half of Ansara and Casaan,” Merman Jarrod finished the sentence for him.
 “Trust me, my friend, you needn’t remind a Casaanite of that fact.”
-He made a face.
+He made a perplexed face.
 “Yet why are the Walls described as silver?”
 He gestured to the unflattering red brick patterns that corrupted everything below the famous pearl-white battlements.
 “Ever since I first looked upon them, I felt like I’d been sold lies since boyhood?”